mercadopago/devsite-docs/guides/additional-content/reports/marketplace-sales/introduction.en.md

-# Mercado Pago’s Split Payments solution sales report
+# Mercado Pago’s Split payments solution sales report

-The Mercado Pago’s Split Payments solution sales report provides a **comprehensive view of transactions by linked sellers**, available for download in both _csv_ and _json_ formats.
+The Mercado Pago’s Split payments solution sales report provides a **comprehensive view of transactions by linked sellers**, available for download in both _csv_ and _json_ formats.
 This report details operations conducted during a specific time period, covering various transaction fees, settlement cases, financial blocking, and unblocking.
 It also contains essential data such as the total transaction amount, marketplace fee, Mercado Pago fee, and the total amount of received money.

 > NOTE
 >